ProjectAliceDev/aliceos/.github/CONTRIBUTING.md

 ![Verified commits](verify.png)

 Verified commits let developers, contributors, and users know that the code they are working with is from a trusted source.
 These commits are signed using GPG or S/MIME and are verified on GitHub.
-We _highly_ recommend that all AliceOS developers and Project Alice members set up verified commits on their device(s) and any tools to digitally sign their code when pushing to GitHub.
+It is _**mandatory**_ that AliceOS developers and Project Alice members set up verified commits on their device(s) and any tools to digitally sign their code when pushing to GitHub.

 More information can be found on [GitHub's support page](https://help.github.com/en/articles/managing-commit-signature-verification).